 The raw data of the 100m Effelsberg telescope is stored in MBFITS-Format.
 In Effelsberg the files are located in the directory /daten/Raw which should be available on every Observer-PC.
-Older data can be found in /eff/data/Raw/Raw-YYYY-MM. /eff/data/Raw is available on every Observer-PC and in the network in Bonn as well.
+Older data can be found in /daten/Raw/Raw-YYYY-MM.
 Most programs listed here support the flag "fdir" to point the program to the directory where the MBFITS data can be found.
 Default is always /daten/Raw.